meineGlock20/MediaInfoWrapper/docs/index.md

 # MeineGlock.MediaInfoWrapper

-Welcome to the documentation for the **MeineGlock.MediaInfoWrapper** NuGet package!
+Welcome to the documentation for the **MeineGlock.MediaInfoWrapperDotNet** NuGet package!

+A modern wrapper for .NET 8+

 ## ✨ Features